 Rajan Chaudhari, Ph.D.

-Rajan Chaudhari is a postdoctoral fellow in laboratory of Dr. Shuxing Zhang in the Department of Experimental Therapeutics.
+Dr. Chaudhari is a postdoctoral fellow in laboratory of Dr. Shuxing Zhang in the Department of Experimental Therapeutics.
 His current research work is to develop novel computational methods to predict polypharmacology profiles of the small molecules.
 In previous years he has served the postdoc community in various capacities including chair and vice-chair of the Policy and Annual Presidential Career Symposium subcommittees, respectively.
 This fiscal year he and Dr. Kylee Veazey will continue the work of enhancing the MD Anderson postdoctoral experience by serving as co-chairs of the Executive Committee.